No arbitrage assumption implies the differentiability of derivative pricing function: Abstract

 then the same result holds for Theorem \ref{main theorem}.
-The reason is that we could apply the Girsanov theorem to remove the drift and have results in Theorem \ref{decomposition theorem}.
-Moreover, the constant diffusion term guarantees the Malliavin differentiability of the solution $X$. \end{remark} \begin{sloppypar}
+The reason is we could apply Girsanov theorem to remove the drift and have results in Theorem \ref{decomposition theorem} and semimartingale property is stable under equivalent measure change.
+Moreover, the constant diffusion term guarantees the Malliavin differentiability of solution $X$. \end{remark}